salt-formulas/salt-formulas/deploy/model/README.rst

 Test-Kitchen is rehearsal test framework that allows to spin a docker container and bootstrap salt-master with desired configuration.

-More details related the ``kitchen-salt`` and usage with salt-formulas you may find at `salt-formulas testing documentation <https://salt-formulas.readthedocs.io/en/latest/develop/testing-formulas.html>`_
+More details related the ``kitchen-salt`` and usage with salt-formulas you may find at `salt-formulas testing documentation <https://salt-formulas.readthedocs.io/en/latest/develop/testing-formulas.html>`_ and for a `model validation and integration testing <https://salt-formulas.readthedocs.io/en/latest/develop/testing-integration.html>`_.

 Command ``kitchen converge`` uses ``verify.sh`` script as simple ``provisioner`` script.